uviclibraries/html-css/act-1.md

 3. This exercise will be for creating an about me page, it doesn’t have to be about yourself.
 Mine will be about Zuko, a character from a cartoon show.
 4.  **Coding Time**
     -   Create a Folder somewhere to save your files, I have called this folder “html_workshop” but you can call it whatever you like.
-An easy place to access would be the **Desktop** or document folder.
+An easy place to access would be the **Desktop** or **Document** folder.
 You can always move it for future use.
     -   Close all tabs in Atom including the Welcome Guide if you haven't done so already.
     -   Go to **File**, **Open Folder** or **Open..**, then find and select the “html_workshop” folder you just made and click the **Select Folder** button.
     -   You’ll notice on the left hand side the “html_workshop” folder.
 We now need to create our first file.